 was a famous painter of the Mughal period in India and the Mughal ruler of that time was Jahangir.
 Abu al-Hasan belonged originally to Afghanistan.
 Afghanistan was regarded as 'the city with an artistic tradition'.
 He was the son of Aqa Reza of Hera.
 Jahangir was responsible for training Abu al-Hasan in his spacious workshops and studios, Abu al-Hasan excelled his father and his employer in a short period.
 In the form of an acknowledgement to his talent, Jahangir bestowed upon him the title 'Nadir-uz-Saman' or 'Wonder of the Age'.

 The movement which was witnessed during the rule of Shah Jahan was also visible during the period of Aurangzeb

 .
-However, Aurangzeb did care very less for the development and growth of Mughal paintings.
-Still, the Mughal paintings in India continued to exist by getting some aid from other patrons.
-Slowly, due to the lessening support, a declining movement was initiated in the course of Mughal paintings in India.
+However, Aurangzeb did not care much for the development and growth of Mughal Paintings.
+Still, the Mughal Paintings in India continued to exist by getting some aid from other patrons.
+Slowly, due to the lessening support, a declining movement was initiated in the course of Mughal Paintings in India.
 During the rule of Muhammad Shah

 , the Mughal paintings witnessed a short revival.
-However, with the coming of Shah Alam II to power, the Mughal art form had became already extinct and another form of painting called Rajput painting, started to evolve.
+However, with the coming of Shah Alam II to power, the Mughal art form became already extinct and another form of painting called Rajput Paintings, started to evolve.

 centralized chiefly in Jaipur